fc13240/Data-Pipeline/README.md

 1. Go to receiver directory
 ```
-cd reciever-docker
+cd receiver-docker
 ```

  2. Build Docker image.
-This might take 15 minutes as it downloads all required packages.
+This might take some time (~approx 15-20 minutes) as it downloads all required packages.
 ```
  docker build  -t stream-pipeline .
 ```